-(1) This Procedure came into effect on 11 November 2008 and incorporates all amendments to 24 February 2015.
+(1) This Procedure was approved by Academic Board and came into effect on 11 November 2008.
+It incorporates all amendments to 24 February 2015.

 (2) This Procedure is pursuant to the Higher Education Courses Policy and includes the following schedule: